FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Function command
 ++++++++++++++++

-Click the "Function" icon to enter the Function command editing interface
+Click the "Function" icon to enter the Function command editing interface.

 This command is to call the function interface function, provide the robot interface function to the customer to choose, and remind the customer of the parameters required by the function, which is convenient for the customer to write script commands, and more functions are being added one after another.